GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/DZSVQcWURpAEpBKzhfk9.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example shows how DOM nodes aren't selected in the DOM tree, then when you enable this option, the **Elements** panel selects the nodes on hover.
+This video first shows that DOM nodes aren't selected in the DOM tree.
+Then when you enable this option, the **Elements** panel selects the nodes on hover.
 {% endDetails %}

 {% Details %}